kantord/SeaGOAT/docs/server.md

   * `resultTypes` - An array indicating all types of result on this line
     * `"result"` Means that the line is directly relevant to the query
     * `"context"` Means that the line was added as a context line
+    * `"bridge"` It is a type of context line that is added within a block rather than around it.
+It is used to merge code blocks when they are nearly touching.
 * `lineTypeCount` - An object containing a count of all line types within the code block.
 See `resultTypes` for more.
+* `score` - A score for the code block overall